aruzaev/The-Meaning-Of-The-Universe/Chapter 9 - Joining Data From Multiple Tables.md

 Similar to the above join, non equality joins can be performed with the WHERE clause and the JOIN ON

+A non-equality join enables you to store a range's minimum in one column and the maximum in another column

 #### Traditional Method

 Since BOOKS and PROMOTION doessnt have an equivalent column you can do this